Duns # 607290574

 C.S.I.- Customer Service Investigator

 One of the benefits of my side-by-side coaching with customer service representatives is that I not only get to hear customers share their concerns about their garbage service, but I get to find out whether or not the company has a working process for investigating and solving repeat service issues.
 The conversation below is based on an actual customer conversation.
 It is a perfect case study for us to use to talk about the importance of developing your team’s investigative skills to improve customer service.
-Service issues can’t be
+Service issues can’t be solved if the real problem has not been identified and there must be a clear procedure regarding your repeat issues.

 Read More and Comment